Mapping g-factors and complex intervalley coupling in Si/SiGe by conveyor-mode shuttling: Device and Method

 We map the electron $g$-factor by loading a spin singlet (S) state from the left SET in the first quantum dot (QD) of the shuttle (Fig.~\ref{fig1}b).
 Then we separate the S in two steps: First step is fast tunnelling of one electron into the second QD by a 1.2 ns detuning ramp (limited by the \SI{300}{\mega \hertz} bandwidth of our waveform generators).
 Second, after pinching the tunnel barrier within this double quantum dot (DQD), we shuttle the right electron in conveyor-mode with a velocity of \SI{5.6}{\meter \per \second} up to a distance $d$ determined by stopping the sinusoidal control signal $V_{\mathrm{S},i}(t)$ applied to the four shuttle gate sets S1-S4 \cite{Struck23}:

 where $f$ is the drive frequency, $A_i$ are the drive amplitudes ($\SI{150}{\milli\volt}$ for S1 and S3; $\SI{180}{\milli\volt}$ for S2 and S4), and $B_i$ are static offsets ($\SI{0.7}{\volt}$ for S1 and S3).
-At separation distance $d$, we wait for a time $\tau_\mathrm{w}$ in order to accumulate a singlet-triplet (ST) oscillation phase $\varphi_\text{W}$:
+At separation distance $d$, we wait for a time $\tau_\mathrm{W}$ in order to accumulate a singlet-triplet (ST) oscillation phase $\varphi_\text{W}$:

 where $B$, $\mu_B$ and $\hbar$ are the global inplane magnetic field, the Bohr magneton and reduced Planck's constant, respectively, and $\Delta g(d)$ is the difference of the electron $g$-factors between the inert electron and the shuttled electron positioned at distance $d$ (thus $\mu_B \Delta g B$ is the difference in Zeeman energies between the two QDs).
-Then, we shuttle the electron back, and we reverse the separation process and open the interdot barrier of the DQD to detect the spin-state of the entangled electrons in the S-T basis by Pauli-spin-blockade (PSB).
+Then, we shuttle the electron back, and we reverse the separation process and open the interdot barrier of the DQD to detect the spin state of the entangled electrons in the S-T basis by Pauli-spin-blockade (PSB).
 Finally, we freeze the PSB charge state by raising the DQD tunnel barrier, and read out (RO) the charge state binning current levels across the left SET.
 We enhance the PSB contrast by operating the DQD in the (4,0)-(3,1) charge regime, effectively enhancing the singlet-triplet splitting.
 Thus, we load four electrons in total and three electrons remain in the inert outermost left QD, where two of the three electrons occupy one of the valley eigenstates forming a spin singlet, and thus can be neglected \cite{volmer24}.
-The pulse sequence is repeated 800-times to observe the singlet-return-probability $P_\textrm{S}(d)$, which represents one scanline.
+The pulse sequence consists of up to 200 points of $\tau_\text{w}$, each repeated 800-times for each $d$ changed in the outermost loop.
+This provides us the singlet-return-probability $P_\textrm{S}(\tau_\text{w},d)$, from which we calculate the scanline $g(d)$, defined as one scanline.
 To measure a two-dimensional map of $\Delta g(d,y)$, we displace the 1DEC in $y$-direction by changing the voltages applied to the screening gates $V_\text{ST}$ and $V_\text{SP}$ in opposite direction: